arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/async/README.md

 Arrow provides [`AsyncLaws`]({{ '/docs/typeclasses/laws#asynclaws' | relative_url }}) in the form of test cases for internal verification of lawful instances and third party apps creating their own `Async` instances.

-### Data types
+### Data Types

-The following datatypes in Arrow provide instances that adhere to the `Async` typeclass.
+The following data types in Arrow provide instances that adhere to the `Async` type class.

 - [IO]({{ '/docs/effects/io' | relative_url }})
 - [ObservableK]({{ '/docs/integrations/rx2' | relative_url }})